Getting help and support as a carer

-- Online discussion forums – these can also be helpful and may offer practical suggestions, or simply a place where you can let off steam after a difficult day.
-You can access them at any time.
-You could try Alzheimer’s Society’s Dementia Talking Point, or Carers UK also run a number of forums.
+- Online discussion forums – these can give you practical suggestions or simply be a place where you can ‘let off steam’ after a difficult day.
+You can join online forums at any time.
+For example try Dementia Talking Point (alzheimers.org.uk/talkingpoint) which is free and is available 24 hours a day, every day of the year.
+Carers UK also runs a number of forums.